LukeShortCloud/rootpages/src/automation/ansible.rst

 Ansible Lint
 ~~~~~~~~~~~~

 The ``ansible-lint`` utility is used to check for best practices in Ansible playbooks and roles.
-If a certain rule was trigged and is deemed to be a false-positive then the affected line can have the comment ``# noqa <ANSIBLE_LINT_RULE_ID>`` appended to it to skip checking that rule.
+If a certain rule was triggered and is deemed to be a false-positive then the affected line can have the comment ``# noqa <ANSIBLE_LINT_RULE_ID>`` appended to it to skip checking that rule.
 Alternatively, add the tag ``skip_ansible_lint`` to the task to skip all lint checks on that particular task.

 .. code-block:: yaml